-In your submission, there was some discussion about an early childhood secretariat utilized to support our early childhood facilities and District Education Authorities, and it was touched on a little bit throughout our discussions, but I was wondering if you would be able to elaborate a little bit further on the role and activities that could be carried out by an early childhood secretariat.
+In your submission, there was some discussion about an early childhood secretariat utilized to support our early childhood facilities and district education authorities, and it was touched on a little bit throughout our discussions, but I was wondering if you would be able to elaborate a little bit further on the role and activities that could be carried out by an early childhood secretariat.
 Thank you, Mr. Chairman.

 Mr. Irngaut (interpretation): Thank you, Mr. Chairman.
 I would like to thank you for your question.
 It's very true, when children start school, they have to be taught Inuktitut right from the beginning, and that's the most important, to start off with Inuktitut.
 We have also outlined the Nunavut Inuit Wildlife Secretariat, but that's for wildlife.
+We recognized that a lot of the hunters and trappers organizations go bankrupt or not operating properly, so we set up a secretariat.

-We recognized that a lot of the hunters' and trappers' organizations go bankrupt, or not operating properly, so we set up a secretariat, and Ms. Kabloona can also supplement my comment.
+Ms. Kabloona can also supplement my comment.
 Thank you.

 Ms. Kabloona: It's a structure that we're recommending, based on similar structures in Nunavut where there is dedicated support.
-We know, through poverty and reduction work that we've done with the Government of Nunavut that many organizations at the community level struggle with bookkeeping bNCP%/L°LC α_αΔγΔα/%,2N° P/° ΔጋΔ°αΡ°L°Ü° ΔαΡ° Δωσσ.
+We know, through poverty and reduction work that we've done with the Government of Nunavut that many organizations at the community level struggle with bookkeeping and legal registry, hiring processes, and so a secretariat is envisioned to provide common services to those daycares or early childhood centres, and support those organizations to